Vimal-Mathew16/Online-Job-Posting-Mining-Using-SPSS-modeler/README.md

-# salary-prediction-linear-regression
+# Online Job Posting Mining Using SPSS Modeler

-This project aims to predict employee salaries using a Linear Regression model.
-The dataset contains various employee attributes, and the goal is to build a model that can accurately estimate salaries based on these attributes.
+This repository contains a project on mining online job postings using IBM SPSS Modeler.
+The project aims to extract valuable insights from job postings data, including trends in job titles, required skills, and salary ranges.
+The analysis helps in understanding the current job market dynamics and identifying the most in-demand skills.